-Site Code Site Name Distance [km] Sensitive Receptors (Qualifying Interests & Special Conservation Interests) [including the relevant code for the qualifying feature] Site Synopsis and Existing Threats or Sensitivities 004024 South Dublin Bay and River Tolka SPA 4 13.89 Light-bellied Brent Goose (Branta bernicla hrota) [A046] Oystercatcher (Haematopus ostralegus) [A130] Ringed Plover (Charadrius hiaticula) [A137] Grey Plover (Pluvialis squatarola) [A141] Knot (Calidris canutus) [A143] Sanderling (Calidris alba) [A144] Dunlin (Calidris alpina) [A149] Bar-tailed Godwit (Limosa lapponica) [A157] Redshank (Tringa totanus) [A162] Black-headed Gull (Chroicocephalus ridibundus) [A179] Roseate Tern (Sterna dougallii) [A192] Common Tern (Sterna hirundo) [A193] Arctic Tern (Sterna paradisaea) [A194] Wetland and Waterbirds [A999] The South Dublin Bay and River Tolka Estuary SPA comprises a substantial part of Dublin Bay.
+Site Code Site Name Distance [km] Sensitive Receptors (Qualifying Interests & Special Conservation Interests) [including the relevant code for the qualifying feature] Site Synopsis and Existing Threats or Sensitivities listed as Special Conservation Interests for this SPA.
+0000397 Red Bog, Kildare SAC 13.86 Transition mires and quaking bogs [7140] Red Bog, Kildare is located 3 km north of the village of Blessington in east Co.
+Kildare, close to the boundary with Co.
+Wicklow.
+It comprises a wetland complex of lake, fen and bog situated in a hollow between ridges of glacially-deposited material and underlain by rocks of Ordovician age.
+Agriculture, fishing, urbanisation and sand/gravel extraction are the known threats and pressures identified in the standard data form for the site.
+004024 Bay and Oy River Tolka SPA Grown Kn.
+Sail Du Bail Re Blair Ro Co Light-bellied Brent Goose ( Branta bernicla hrota ) [A046] Oystercatcher ( Haematopus ostralegus ) [A130] Ringed Plover ( Charadrius hiaticula ) [A137] Grey Plover ( Pluvialis squatarola ) [A141] Knot ( Calidris canutus ) [A143] Sanderling ( Calidris alba ) [A144] Dunlin ( Calidris alpina ) [A149] Bar-tailed Godwit ( Limosa lapponica ) [A157] Redshank ( Tringa totanus ) [A162] Black-headed Gull ( Chroicocephalus ridibundus ) [A179] Roseate Tern ( Sterna dougallii ) [A192] Common Tern ( Sterna paradisaea ) [A194] Wetland and Waterbirds [A999] The South Dublin Bay and River Tolka Estuary SPA comprises a substantial part of Dublin Bay.
 It includes the intertidal area between the River Liffey and Dun Laoghaire, and the estuary of the River Tolka to the north of the River Liffey, as well as Booterstown Marsh.
 A portion of the shallow marine waters of the bay is also included.
 The standard data form for the site identifies fishing, eutrophication, nautical sports and discharges to be the known threats and pressures that are external to the site.
 The conservation objectives for the site relate to population dynamics and distribution (seasonal and spatial) for all species.
 For some of the species the prey availability, connectivity, breeding sites and trophic structure are key attributes of the conservation objectives.
-000210 South Dublin Bay SAC5 14.88 Mudflats and sandflats not covered by seawater at low tide [1140] Annual vegetation of drift lines [1210] Salicornia and other annuals colonising mud and sand [1310] Embryonic shifting dunes [2110] This site lies south of the River Liffey in Co.
+000210 South Dublin Bay SAC 14.23 Mudflats and sandflats not covered by seawater at low tide [1140] Annual vegetation of drift lines [1210] Salicornia and other annuals colonising mud and sand [1310] Embryonic shifting dunes [2110] This site lies south of the River Liffey in Co.
 Dublin, and extends from the South Wall to the west pier at Dun Laoghaire.
 It is an intertidal site with extensive areas of sand and mudflats.
 The sediments are predominantly sands but grade to sandy muds near the shore at Merrion Gates.
 The main channel which drains the area is Cockle Lake.
 The standard data form for the site identifies human disturbances, roads, fishing and accumulation of organic material to be the known threats and pressures that are external to the site.
 The conservation objectives focus on the community composition and distribution of the available habitats.